-Sufficient staffing levels, particularly at the Company's attractions, is key to the Company's operations.
-Should the Company be unable to attract or retain sufficient staff to meet market demand, this may impact financial results and pose financial and reputational risk.
+Sufficient staffing levels, particularly at the Company's attractions, are key to the Company's operations.
+Should the Company be unable to attract or retain adequate, skilled staff to meet market demand, this may impact financial results and pose financial and reputational risks.
 The Company mitigates these risks through a variety of recruitment and retention strategies.